 There are Tests for Detecting CBD, But They Aren’t Used by Drug Testers, and are Extremely Expensive

 Now, there are tests that do look for CBD, but drug testers don’t use them.
 Why?
 Well, because of the reasons explained above – they have no reason to, since CBD is legal.
-Further, these tests are not used for drug-testing purposes but used by medical researchers looking to study the half-life of cannabidiol.
+Further, these tests are not used for drug-testing purposes but used by wellness researchers looking to study the half-life of cannabidiol.
 They’re extremely expensive, and no drug tester would want to invest in one.

 To sum it up: There are highly specialized tests for cannabidiol, they cost a lot of money to obtain, and are of basically no use to employers, sports administrators, etc.

 The THC in Hemp Almost Definitely Won’t Show Up on a Drug Test